untrusting/datapay/README.md

 The `pay` attribute deals with everything related to actually sending money.

 - `key`: Signing with private key
-- `rpc`: Specifying a JSON-RPC endpoint to broadcast through
-- `fee`: Specifying transaction fee
-- `feeb`: Specifying transaction fee per byte
+- `fee`: Specifying transaction fee per kilobyte
 - `to`: Attaching tips on top of OP_RETURN messages (Normally OP_RETURN transactions don't have a receiver)

 When a `pay` attribute is present, the `build()` call generates a `transaction` instead of a `script`.